Are you wanting to visit Disney World in 2023, but hate the thought of huge crowds?

 If you want to avoid the crowds

 Predicting the crowd levels at Disney World to avoid massive wait times for rides is a tricky business, but there are a few things to keep in mind if you are aiming for a less busy experience in the parks.

-If you don’t have kids, then school vacations are obviously best avoided, as well as weekends.
+If you’re not taking kids, then school vacations are obviously best avoided, as well as weekends.
 And avoid Spring Break, Memorial Day Weekend and Thanksgiving week too!